 CONTROL MODE – BUTTONS AND DETAILS

 Control Mode is the normal view when you have buttons visible on the edge of the screen.
 In this section you can learn about all the features of the buttons one-by-one.

 Top Right Button group:

-The key button will let you transpose the song into any key and view and play it with the playalong player in that key.
-The current key is highlighted with color, if you change the key, the original key will remain colored differently to show you what the “default” key is (it ca be set in the Song Editor).
+The transpose button will let you transpose the song into any key even while the song is playing.
+For Library songs the current key is highlighted with color, if you change the key, the original key will remain colored differently to show you what the “default” key is (it can be set in the Song Editor).
 Changes of keys with the key button will be remembered by Songistic.
-Please note: a key change here is only saved on your device, will not be saved in the song itself.
-You can change the original key of the song if you edit the song and change the original key.
+For your own songs the new key will be saved in the song itself.

 This button has a menu that gives the user a lot of choices in how to view the currently loaded song.